tech-learning-collective/hacker-trivia-night/_contents/how-does-hacker-trivia-night-work.md

 <details markdown="1">
 <summary><span>Players</span></summary>

 Beginners (&ldquo;newbies&rdquo;) are welcome and encouraged to play!
 You can&rsquo;t be l33t if you don&rsquo;t try!
-If you&rsquo;re looking to level up your hacking skills, visit [TechLearningCollective.com](https://techlearningcollective.com/) to learn how you can participate in our next computer security training workshop.
+If you&rsquo;re looking to level up your hacking skills, visit [TechLearningCollective.com](https://techlearningcollective.com/) to learn how you can participate in our next computer security training workshop, on which many in-game challenges are based.

 Here&rsquo;s how to win money for your chosen beneficiary: